Teaching Beyond the Gender Binary in the University Classroom

 Collecting information about students’ gender pronouns

-Inquiring about students’ gender pronoun preferences may, at first, feel awkward for leaders in the classroom.
+Inquiring about students’ gender pronoun preferences may, at first, feel awkward for educators.
 This discomfort may be a result of feelings of uncertainty about how to ask students about their gender identity.
 Uneasiness may also stem from uncertainty about how to maintain an atmosphere of mutual respect over the course of a semester.

 Professors must decide individually whether (and how) to collect this information.
 There are at least two considerations that may influence this decision: